-Gross operating margin from crude oil terminaling services at our Beaumont Marine West and ECHO facilities increased a combined \$33.9 million year-to-year primarily due to expansion projects.
+Gross operating margin from crude oil terminaling services at our Beaumont Marine West and ECHO terminals increased a combined \$33.9 million year-to-year primarily due to expansion projects.

 Gross operating margin from our investment in Seaway for 2016 increased \$14.2 million when compared to 2015 primarily due to the settlement of a rate case with the Federal Energy Regulatory Commission ("FERC") in the first quarter of 2016.
 In February 2016, the FERC issued its decision regarding the various challenges to Seaway's committed and uncommitted rates in FERC Docket No. IS12-226-000.
 The FERC upheld the committed rates and rejected the claim that the committed rates should be reduced to cost-based levels.
 The FERC's rulings regarding the uncommitted rates were also largely favorable to Seaway.
-Seaway submitted a compliance filing in March 2016 calculating revised uncommitted rates consistent with the FERC's order.
-The compliance filing was not challenged and the FERC accepted the revised rates.
+Seaway submitted a compliance filing in March 2016 calculating revised uncommitted rates.
 On a 100% basis, Seaway recorded a \$24.5 million benefit related to settlement of the rate case, with our 50% share of the benefit equating to \$12.3 million.